Lobsters are the ultimate decadent luxury. But this wasn’t always the case.

-In addition to its inherent deliciousness, another plus for lobster is that it is a heart healthy food, being lower in calories, cholesterol, and saturated fat than lean beef, white meat chicken, pork, and even shrimp.
-Grilled, steamed, boiled, poached… no matter how you cook and serve it, nothing can top properly prepared lobster!
+They aren’t just inherently delicious.
+They’re a heart healthy food, being lower in calories, cholesterol, and saturated fat than lean beef, white meat chicken, pork, and even shrimp.
+Grilled, steamed, boiled, poached…no matter how you cook and serve it, nothing can top properly prepared lobster!

-For the dish featured in this post, we went with a very straightforward preparation in order to let the lobster’s sweetness really shine.
-We butter poached lobster tails with thyme and lemon in a CVap at 200 + 0 for 12 minutes.
-The cooked tails were seasoned with salt, pepper, and lemon butter, and served with a spring vegetable medley of fresh asparagus and sweet baby carrots steamed in CVap.
+For this dish, we went with a straightforward preparation in order to let the lobster’s sweetness really shine.
+We butter poached lobster tails with thyme and lemon in a CVap at 200°F + 0 for 12 minutes.
+The cooked tails were seasoned with salt, pepper, and lemon butter, and served with a spring vegetable medley of fresh asparagus and sweet baby carrots, all steamed in a CVap oven.
 Tasted like a plate full of seaside sunshine!

-We also tested butter poached lobster at two different settings in a CVap Cook & Hold Oven – see results below:
+We also tested butter poached lobster at two different settings in a CVap Cook and Hold Oven – The results are below:

-Looking for a different way to showcase lobster?
-Consider some of these serving ideas:
+Looking for a different way to showcase these delicious decapods?
+Consider these serving ideas:

 - Spread pesto on a pizza crust and top with chunks of lobster tail meat, grilled or roasted corn and asparagus, dot with small bits of brie and bake – how decadent!